djkurt-dev/random-joke-machine/README.md

 # react-random-joke-machine
-used Fetch API on this project
+used axios on this project